IndieAuth

 B. Acknowledgements

-The editor wishes to thank the IndieWeb community and other implementers for their contributions, support, encouragement and enthusiasm, including but not limited to: Angelo Gladding, Amy Guy, Barnaby Walters, Benjamin Roberts, Bret Comnes, Christian Weiske, David Shanske, David Somers, Dmitri Shuralyov, Fluffy, François Kooman, Jamie Tanna, Jeena Paradies, Manton Reece, Martijn van der Ven, Sebastiaan Andeweg, Sven Knebel, and Tantek Çelik.
+The editor wishes to thank the IndieWeb community and other implementers for their contributions, support, encouragement and enthusiasm, including but not limited to: Angelo Gladding, Amy Guy, Barnaby Walters, Benjamin Roberts, Bret Comnes, Christian Weiske, David Shanske, David Somers, Dmitri Shuralyov, Emelia Smith, Fluffy, François Kooman, Jamie Tanna, Jeena Paradies, Manton Reece, Martijn van der Ven, Sebastiaan Andeweg, Sven Knebel, and Tantek Çelik.

 C. Change Log